danwing/referee/draft-wing-settle-referee.md

 signed by a global Certification Authority) or the Referee's name (if signed by a global Certification Authority).
-In this way, when the client is on a different network (which will have a different Referee), a server name collision (e.g., local.printer) will result in a unique internal identity for that server -- keeping all the server-specific data separate for those two servers on different networks (e.g., web forms, passwords, local storage, etc.)
+In this way, when the client is on a different network (which will have a different Referee), a server name collision (e.g., router.local) will result in a unique internal identity for that server -- keeping all the server-specific data separate for those two servers on different networks (e.g., web forms, passwords, local storage, etc.)

 ## Revoking Authorization

-When the administrator revokes authorization for a server (e.g., replacement of a printer), the administrator removes the old public key from the Referee and installs the new key in the Referee.
+When the administrator revokes authorization for a server (e.g., replacement of a server), the administrator removes the old public key from the Referee and installs the new key in the Referee.

 When this replacement occurs, the clients that have not already cached